Accident and Emergency

 • Mental health concerns

-You can visit our Urgent Treatment Centre at Pontefract Hospital.
-Click here to see what can be treated there.
+You can visit our urgent treatment centre at Pontefract Hospital - find out what can be treated at the centre.

 A&E services are not the only services that can help when you have an urgent health need which isn’t a life-threatening emergency but requires urgent assessment.

-The walk-in Centres for Wakefield, Dewsbury and Pontefract are:
+The walk-in Centres for Wakefield and Dewsbury are:

 • Wakefield — King Street Health Centre, King Street, Wakefield, WF1 2SN.